 Children of the Church Steps is Based on the Candelária Massacre

-‘Children of the Church Steps,’ also known as ‘Os Quatro da Candelária,’ presents a real-life inspired true story about the terrible massacre that took place in Rio de Janeiro, Brazil, on the night of July 23, 1993.
+‘Children of the Church Steps,’ also known as ‘Os Quatro da Candelária,’ presents a harrowing story inspired by a real-life massacre that took place in Rio de Janeiro, Brazil, on the night of July 23, 1993.
 That day—like many others—some of the city’s homeless population gathered near the Candelária Church to sleep for the night.
 However, terror reigned as cars pulled outside the Church and armed men opened fire.
 Most of the people who fell victim to this shooting were teenagers and young kids seeking shelter for the night.
-On that day, eight people died—including six minors—with several others left injured or otherwise traumatized.
+On that day, eight people died — including six minors — with several others left injured or otherwise traumatized.

+Another man who was alleged to have been involved in the massacre is Arlindo Afonso Lisboa Júnior, who hasn’t yet been tried for the crime but was sentenced to two years for being in possession of a pistol that was used in the massacre.
 Consequently, the Candelária Massacre remains one of the most devastating events in Brazillian history.
 However, in bringing the tale to the screen, Luis Lomenha wanted to shift the focus from the statistics and the legal details of the crime or its ensuing criminal proceedings.
 Instead, he wanted to highlight the brutality of the fact that eight precious lives were lost that night.
+Lomenha discussed this in an interview with Deadline, saying, “This is more than a story about social injustice — it’s a call to see the humanity of children who are often de-childed in the narrative around violence and race.”
 For the same reason, while the show revolves around the historical 1993 Candelária Massacre, much of the narrative features the 36 hours leading up to the disaster, told from the perspective of four children.

 Children of the Church Steps Equips Fictionality For the Central Characters